Photon1c/lavenderfields/README.md

-# The Lavender Field Project
+# The Lavender Fields Project
 An exercise in using Azure, Vercel, OpenAI, Pinecone and other modules.

 ![ai photo of lavender fields](lavenderfields.png)